a single, male, 36 years of age and I live in [deleted for

 effects of that pain in every moment of the present,

-and to recognize your true desire for true love.
+affirm your desire for true love.
 Then, instead of defiling

 love with your body, you can, with a chaste body and pure heart, learn to